 Once the right amount of wisdom is there, altruistic love and friendship are real and prevail, side by side with justice and a sense of respect for all beings.

 The first object of the modern theosophical movement is to slowly form an enduring nucleus of Universal Brotherhood, without distinction of race, nationality, creed, sex, ideology, caste or color.
-Such a sense of brotherliness includes all beings in eternal time and boundless space.
-A humble combination of noble intention and severe discernment can gradually lead each citizen who loves truth to effectively learn the ancient art of good will.
+Such a sense of brotherliness includes all beings and flows in the unlimited context of eternal time and boundless space.
+A combination of noble intention and severe discernment leads every student of universal law to effectively learn the ancient art of right action.